 Choose to specialize in Civil Infrastructure, Environmental or Construction Engineering and Management.
 In our state-of-the-art labs designed for water management, soil mechanics or surveying, you will get practical experience with the tools and equipment you will use in the field.
 Through labs, lectures and projects, you’ll also:

-Our program is accredited by the Canadian Engineering Accreditation Board and you’ll graduate eligible to become a registered professional engineer.
+Our program is accredited by the Engineers Canada and you’ll graduate eligible to become a registered professional engineer.

 After the successful completion of first-year core courses, students may choose to take one of three specialization options:

 In civil infrastructure option students learn the design of foundations and superstructures as encountered in bridges and highways, industrial and residential buildings, airport runways, dams, urban transportation systems, and transit terminals.